Fair Hiring Guide

 - If a reference refuses to cooperate, put it in perspective.
 If other employers are giving rave reviews and one supervisor refuses to provide information, the silence shouldn’t necessarily disqualify the candidate.
 However, if a string of past supervisors are refusing to share information, this should raise a flag.
 If the flag is raised, ask for more references so you can assess patterns between them, or call some of them back and probe for more information.

-- What if a reference check reveals negative information?
+- What if a reference check reveals gaps in your understanding of the candidate’s experience, knowledge or skills?

-- Be careful to not rely on information from the reference if it is not based on personal knowledge and which may be merely secondhand information or unsubstantiated rumor.
+- Be careful to not rely on information from any reference that is not based on personal knowledge and which may be secondhand information or unsubstantiated rumor.

 - Can I use negative information that a reference has given me in confidence?